 Between core rotations there is ample elective time to round out the resident’s knowledge and pursue special interests or projects.
 Up to three blocks can be used to complete the mandatory research or quality improvement project.
 Other elective options include anesthesia, bronchoscopy, pulmonary, nephrology, echocardiography (level 1 certification), transport medicine, general and/or transplant infectious diseases, coronary care unit (CCU), and toxicology.
 Residents are not expected to do any call while on elective rotations – leaving ample time for reading and exam preparation.

-The Division of Critical Care Medicine produces an impressive amount of research in relation to faculty size.
+The Department of Critical Care Medicine produces an impressive amount of research in relation to faculty size.
 Research opportunities include investigator-initiated studies funded by CIHR, Canadian Critical Care Trials Group, Alberta Innovates Health Solutions (PRIHS - Partnerships for Research and Innovation in the Health System) and the University Hospital Foundation Competition.
-The division holds a large number of peer-reviewed grants.
-In addition, divisional members are involved a variety of research methodologies (eg. single-center and multicenter clinical trials, observational studies, meta-analyses, outcomes and health services research).
-Additional academic activities include weekly Critical Care Medicine Grand Rounds, medical simulation sessions (twice per year), academic half-day sessions, and division-wide journal clubs.
+The Department holds a large number of peer-reviewed grants.
+In addition, Department members are involved a variety of research methodologies (eg. single-center and multicenter clinical trials, observational studies, meta-analyses, outcomes and health services research).
+Additional academic activities include weekly Critical Care Medicine Grand Rounds, medical simulation sessions (twice per year), academic half-day sessions, and Department-wide journal clubs.